clasp-developers/clasp/README.md

 2) Copy local.config.template to local.config

-3) Edit local.config (ignored by the git repo) and configure it for your system
+3) Edit local.config and configure it for your system

 4) make